-Shelden was the representative for Michigan’s 12th congressional district and was a Republican.
+Shelden was the representative for Michigan’s 12th congressional district as a Republican.
 He served from 1901 to 1903.

 He was previously the representative for Michigan’s 12th congressional district as a Republican from 1899 to 1901; and the representative for Michigan’s 12th congressional district as a Republican from 1897 to 1899.